wiktor-falek/resultat/README.md

 ## Annotating Return Types with Resultat

-Resultat allows you to annotate return types explicitly, ensuring clarity in intentions and type of the **ResultOk** path.
+Resultat allows you to annotate return types explicitly, ensuring clarity in intentions and type of the **ResultOk** and **ResultErr** path.

 ```ts
 type UserData = {